SlothLabsGDMC2023/Onboarding/INTEGRATION.md

 - `module`: The name of the module you just imported (e.g., MakeForge).
 - `function_name`: A string containing the name of your main rule function defined in the module's entrypoint (e.g., "forge").
 - `weight`: An integer that determines how frequently your structure appears.
 A higher weight means it's more common.
 - `height_modifier` (Optional): An integer to adjust the vertical placement.
 Useful for multi-level buildings like towers (the default height is more suitable for single story structures).
+If you notice your buildings getting squished or cut off - this is the parameter to adjust!

 ### 4. Test the Integration
 1. Save your changes to core.py.